hhyyy9/NZDriverBot/README.md

 ![NZ Driver Bot Demo](demo.png)

 This is a bot designed to automate the process of booking practical driver license tests in New Zealand.
-The bot is built using C# and utilizes Selenium for web automation.
+The bot is built using C# WFP and utilizes Selenium for web automation.

 ## Features